danieeeeeeeeeee/guide/guide/creating-your-bot/configuration-files.md

 const config = require('./config.json');
 ```

-Next, copy your token from the `client.login('your-token-goes-here')` line and paste into the `config.json` file.
+Next, copy your token from the `client.login('ODY0NTcwODY3ODUyNTA5MTg0.YO3YXQ.I0gnTqanHPdoNcFAB4k0mZZ0-wU')` line and paste into the `config.json` file.
 Make sure to keep it between the double-quotes.

 Now you can simply do `client.login(config.token)` to login!
 If you want to use a different prefix than `!`, you can change that as well.